claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 - Network Security is managed using Security Groups (same as RDS)

 ### Endpoint
-- **Writer Endpoint** (Cluster Endpoint)
-    - Always points to the master (can be used for read/write)
-    - Each Aurora DB cluster has one cluster endpoint
-- **Reader Endpoint**
-    - Provides load-balancing for read replicas only (used to read only)
-    - If the cluster has no read replica, it points to master (can be used to read/write)
-    - Each Aurora DB cluster has one reader endpoint
-- **Custom Endpoint**:
-    - Used to point to a subset of replicas
-    - Provides load-balanced based on criteria other than the read-only or read-write capability of the DB instances like instance class (ex, direct internal users to low-capacity instances and direct production traffic to high-capacity instances)
+Allow clients to connect to the database cluster, specifying different purposes for each endpoint type.
+- **Writer Endpoint (cluster)**: Provides a single connection point to the Aurora cluster. **Directs requests to the primary** (writer) instance for read/write operations.
+Ideal for applications that require a primary endpoint for mixed operations.
+- **Reader Endpoint**: Distributes read-only traffic across all available Aurora replicas.
+Useful for scaling read-heavy applications without impacting the primary instance's performance.
+- **Custom Endpoint**: Allows you to define and group specific instances (e.g., high-performance replicas) and assign an endpoint to them.
+Useful for advanced load balancing or specific application requirements.
-### Type
+### Types
 #### Aurora Provisioned
 You choose the DB instance class for the writer and reader instances based on your expected workload.
 Aurora provisioned has several options
 #### Aurora Serverless V2
 Fully manages the autoscaling configuration for Amazon Aurora
 - Capacity is adjusted automatically based on application demand
 - charge only for resources used
 - use case: **Highly variable workloads**
-	- Does not scale to zero, must mantain at least 0.5 ACU(unit mesurement of Aurora to determine cost vs capacity)
+- Does not scale to zero, must maintain at least 0.5 ACU(unit measurement of Aurora to determine cost vs capacity)
 #### Aurora Serverless V2(On-demand) vs Provisioned
 |                        | Aurora Serverless V2                                       | Aurora Provisioned                                                          |
 | ---------------------- | ---------------------------------------------------------- | --------------------------------------------------------------------------- |